mobile-dev-inc/maestro-docs/advanced/specify-a-device.md

 ```

 {% hint style="warning" %}
-Even with multiple devices open.
-Maestro is unable to run tests in parallel.
+Even with multiple devices open, Maestro is unable to run tests in parallel.
 {% endhint %}